-Tk Eating? (over)

-"Well, the less I hear about those Cosey girls, the better I like it."
+Sandler opened his mouth to defend his position, but decided to bite the tip off the pepper instead.
+"Anyway, the less I hear about those Cosey girls, the better I like it," said Vida.
 "Girls?"
-Romen laughed.
+Romen made a face.

 "Well, that's how I think of them.
 Hincty, snotty girls with as much cause to look down on people as a pot looks down on a skillet."
 "They're cool with me," said Romen.
-"The skinny one, anyway."
-Vida frowned.
+"The tall, skinny one, anyway."
+Vida glared at him.
 "Don't you believe it.
-They pay you; that's all you need from them."
-Romen Swallmed, Now she was on his back, "Why you all make me work there if they that bad?"
+She pays you; that's all you need from either one."
+Romen swallowed.
+Now she was on his back.
+"Why you all make me work there if they that bad?"
 "Make you?"
 Sandler scratched a thumb.